 - Circle the areas on the screen you would like to disable.
 If you’d like to disable touch on the entire screen, draw around the complete screen area.

-- Tap on Options in the bottom left corner to disable Sleep or Volume buttons.
+- Tap on Options in the bottom-left corner to disable the Power or Volume buttons.

 - Finally, tap on Start at the top of the screen to start Guided Access.

 The disabled areas of the screen will appear grayed out and will not respond to any touches.

 To exit Guided Access, triple-click the Home button.
 Enter the correct passcode or scan with Touch/Face ID to exit.
 Our full iPhone Guided Access tutorial explains this handy iOS accessibility feature in more detail.